Why EV Insurance Costs More (And When It Drops)

 Unlike the mature ICE market, there is almost no third-party "aftermarket" for EV structural parts.
 If you damage a Tesla, you generally must buy parts directly from the manufacturer.
 This lack of competition keeps prices high and repair times long.
 Long repair times lead to "rental reimbursement" claims, which further inflates the premium you pay to providers like Progressive or Geico.

-Extreme Weight and Kinetic Energy
+Extreme Weight Risks

 EVs are significantly heavier than gas cars due to the battery.
 A GMC Hummer EV weighs over 9,000 pounds.
 When a heavier vehicle hits an object, it inflicts more damage on the third party (the other car or property).
 Since liability insurance covers damage to others, the sheer mass of EVs forces insurers to raise the liability portion of the premium.

-Technological Obsolescence Risks
+Obsolescence Risks

 The rapid pace of battery evolution means that today’s top-tier tech could be obsolete in three years.
 Insurers struggle with "Residual Value" calculations.
 If a new model comes out with double the range at the same price, the resale value of the older model plummets.
 This volatility makes it harder for insurers to predict "Actual Cash Value" in the event of a total loss.